 e.g. increased interference due to urban build out, placement of interfering transmitter tower near devices, new chain-link fence

+The current IEEE 802.16 M2M PAR calls for changes to the MAC, and no substantial change to its PHY.
+While it does state the enhancements as lower power consumption at the subscriber station, support by the base station of significantly larger numbers of devices, and efficient support for small burst transmissions, it does not change the PHY, and as such it will not meet the large path loss, minimal infrastructure requirements, and multi-year battery life required by LECIM applications.

+IEEE 802.22 is intended to provide broadband services to rural subscribers, which does not address the need for multiyear battery life.

+IEEE 802.11 is designed for higher data rates which limit both range and battery life to less than that required by LECIM applications.

 One unique solution per problem (not two solutions to a problem):

-The proposed amendment to 802.15.4 will provide a unique solution for the low energy critical infrastructure monitoring market.
+The proposed amendment to IEEE 802.15.4 will provide a unique solution for the low energy critical infrastructure monitoring market.

 Easy for the document reader to select the relevant specification.

-The proposed amendment to 802.15.4 will be a clearly distinguishable specification.
+The proposed amendment to IEEE 802.15.4 will be a clearly distinguishable specification.

 Technical Feasibility